 Local bus routes operate through major and minor corridors throughout the MTS service area.

-I-15 Express Bus routes (810, 820, 850, 860, and 880) use the I-15 Express Lanes to transport riders from North County locations to their destinations in downtown San Diego and Sorrento Mesa.
-Direct access ramps allow Express buses, as well as carpoolers and I-15 FasTrak customers, to bypass general lanes and enter directly onto the Express Lanes.
+I-15 Rapid 235 and Rapid Express routes (280 and 290) use the I-15 Express Lanes to transport riders from North County locations to their destinations in Downtown San Diego and Sorrento Mesa.
+Direct access ramps allow Rapid vehicles, as well as carpools/vanpools and FasTrak customers, to bypass general lanes and enter directly onto the Express Lanes.

 The NCTD service area covers 1,020 square miles of northern San Diego County.
 NCTD runs two rail lines and one bus system: the COASTER, SPRINTER, and BREEZE.
 Visit NCTD for information on routes, schedules, fares, and passes.

-The COASTER rail line connects north San Diego County with downtown San Diego seven days a week via stations in Oceanside, Carlsbad, Encinitas, Solana Beach, Sorrento Valley, Old Town, and downtown San Diego.
+The COASTER rail line connects north San Diego County with Downtown San Diego seven days a week via stations in Oceanside, Carlsbad, Encinitas, Solana Beach, Sorrento Valley, and Old Town.

 The SPRINTER rail line runs 22 miles from Oceanside to Escondido, transporting passengers to work, school, shopping centers, and other activities via 15 stations.